Thermodynamics: Extending and Reconstructing of Classical Theoretical Framework: The second law: The Total Differential

+Eq.(94) represents the free energy dissipations in the energy conversion processes.
+The free energy dissipations are derived from such a principle: the gradients $\Delta Y$ and $\Delta \mu_j^{\prime}$ spontaneously tend to zero.

-The three processes above are the independent irreversible processes, and are the three basic sources of the entropy production.
-The second law root in the independent processes that caused by the gradients in temperature $\Delta(1/T)$, generalized force $\Delta Y$, chemical force $\Delta \mu_j$ and \emph{diffusion force} $\Delta(p/T)$, root in all of these gradients tend to zero.
-The reverse processes must attach with compensation, and usually show a mixed behavior.
+The three independent irreversible processes that we discussed above are the three different sources of irreversibility, the driving forces of the processes come from the gradients in the temperature $\Delta (1/T)$, in the heat partial pressure $\Delta p$, in the generalized force $\Delta Y$ and in the chemical potential of the type $j$ particles $\Delta \mu_j^{\prime}$, the dissipations of the gradients correspond to $d\Delta (1/T)\!\leq\!0$, $d\Delta (p/T)\!\leq\!0$, $d\Delta Y\!\leq\!0$ and $d\Delta \mu_j^{\prime}\!\leq\!0$, the reverse processes cannot progress spontaneously in an independent process, a positive gradient production can only be driven by another gradient and in a coupling process.

-We now discuss energy conversion that proceed with specific types of compensation, which includes the two different situations: the heat energy $q$ is converted into the free energy $\psi$ via volume work, or the free energy $\psi$ is converted into the heat energy $q$ via volume work.
+In general, a thermodynamic coupling process involves two or more gradients of thermodynamic forces, and involves the two basic types: (1) the heat energy is converted into the free energy with some compensations; (2) the free energy is converted into the heat energy via the path of the volume work.
+The two coupling processes will be discussed below, respectively.